-Request more information about programs at Montreat College by clicking on the links below:
+Get more information about Montreat College by clicking links below:

 Montreat College was founded in 1916 in Montreat, North Carolina.
 The school is a Christian college in the Presbyterian tradition, and stresses academic and religious importance.
 The school was originally formed as a retreat so that Christians has a place to worship freely, though that changes when it was proposed that the grounds and facilities should be used as a school during the academic year.
 Currently the school operates four campuses, the main campus in Montreat, a secondary campus in Black Mountain and adult studies campuses in Asheville and Charlotte.

 Montreat College offers a variety of undergraduate programs along with associate degree programs.
 Masters programs are available at the adult studies campus.
 Montreat College prides itself on academic excellence.

 Admissions and Financial Aid